Ficool

 "We'll discuss that later.
 First, let's get you cleaned up."

-Kiah looked down at the faded blue dress she was wearing.
-It had splashes of mud on it, and her skin was dyed brown in some parts from grime.
+Kiah looked down to the faded blue dress she was wearing.
+It had splashes of mud on it and her skin was dyed brown from grime.
 She could even smell her armpit after not taking a bath for almost two days.

 Eden led her down the corridor to a secluded part of the building.
-The more they walked, the fewer people she saw.
+The more they walked, the less people she saw.

 More Chapters